Understanding how B2B Payments are Evolving in 2026

 New technologies are transforming the way businesses send payments and manage daily operations.
 Although long-established methods of business-to-business (B2B) payments like checks, ACH payments, and wire transfers are dependable, they can be a source of friction.
 High processing costs, limited transaction visibility, and payment delays used to be unavoidable snags, but with modern B2B payment solutions, businesses can now cut costs, speed up payment processing, improve cash flow management, and much more.

-But before we begin, here are a few important technical terms to help you out:
+Before we begin, here are a few important technical terms you'll encounter:

 - Business-to-Business (B2B): A common acronym for transactions and processes that occur between businesses.
 Commonly used to describe a type of intermediary business that facilitates the transmission of payments, products, or information between companies that work with one another.